Today's Articles

 *On this date in 1968, Hispanic Heritage Month began.
 This article briefly describes the history of African people in South and Central America and Mexico.
 The celebration began as Hispanic Heritage Week and was signed into law by President Lyndon Johnson in 1968.
 In 1988, it was expanded to a month (September 15 to October 15) and signed into law by President Ronald Reagan.

 Historically, these two western regions were the first areas of the Americas to be populated by Africans.
-Yet, wherever possible, they accepted reality with the Africans to the Americas began before the European conquest of Mexico.
+Yet, wherever possible, they accepted reality with the Africans to the Americas, which began before the European conquest of Mexico.
 African slave trading, the middle passage, began before Columbus and the earliest Spanish and Portuguese explorers.
 The most direct route from West Africa to the (then) New World was to what we now know as Brazil.
 Through the 15th and 16th centuries, slavery moved up South America's coast through the Caribbean.
-Today the largest population of African people outside of the African continent is in Brazil.
+Today, Brazil has the largest population of African people outside the African continent.
 The explorers were slave traders and accompanied Black Africans born and reared in Iberia.

 In the following four centuries, millions of slaves from Africa were brought to the New World in servitude.
 Today, their descendants form significant ethnic minorities in several Latin American countries and are the dominant element in many Caribbean nations.
 Over the centuries, black people have added their original contributions to the cultural mix of their respective societies, thus exerting a deep influence on all facets of indigenous life in Latin America.
 A strong African influence saturates music, dance, the arts, literature, speech forms, and religious practices in Latin America and the Caribbean.
 Africans, whether as slaves or free Blacks, brought a variety of African cultural influences to the New World.
 They came from so many places in Africa and were too scattered and oppressed throughout the Americas to reestablish all the cultures of their homelands.